Content

 Rybelsus.
 Rybelsus is a daily pill FDA-approved for diabetes but sometimes prescribed off-label for weight loss.

-Semaglutide is also a diabetes drug that can help regulate blood glucose levels.
-It can take a few weeks or months to notice any changes on that front as well.
+Ozempic and Rybelsus (semaglutide) are also diabetes drugs that can help regulate blood glucose levels.
+It can take a few weeks or months for the drug to reach it’s full effects.
+This timeline may also be affected by your dose escalation schedule.

-For example, a 2024 study — also funded by Novo Nordisk — looked at more than 2,100 participants with type 2 diabetes.
-They took a weekly 1-milligram dose of Ozempic for 90 days.
+For example, a 2024 Ozempic study looked at more than 2,100 participants with type 2 diabetes.
+They took a weekly 1 mg dose of Ozempic for 90 days.
 The average reduction in HbA1c (hemoglobin HC1 test), which measures average blood sugar levels, was 1.2 percent.

 So, you may see improvements within your first few months of semaglutide treatment.
 But again, it can depend on the type and dose of semaglutide you’re taking, and it varies from person to person.